 - Find and Edit your assessment in the course outline.

 2. If you have already selected your objectives and questions then you will see a label on the top right of the question that says either Static or Pool.
-If you wish to switch from a Static to a Pool question, click the 3 dots next to each objective and then click Edit questions.
+If you wish to switch from a Static to a Pool question, click Change Question.

 3. On the next screen, search the available questions for the objective to see if there are any Pool questions (it will have the Pool label).
 Click Add next to any Pool questions, then you can click Remove to delete any Static questions from this objective.
 Choose Done when you’re happy with the included questions.